pabloDeputter/MIPS-maze-game/README.md

 Project for the course Computer Systems and Architecture, first bachelor at the University of Antwerp.

 # Details
 The game is completely writting in the MIPS-assembly language and tested with the Mars software.
-New levels can be created by simply constructing it in a \*.txt file and using the following characters:
+New levels can be created by simply constructing it in a \*.txt file and using the following characters:<br/> <br/>
-**WALL : w
+**WALL : w <br/>
-PASSAGE : p
+PASSAGE : p <br/>
-PLAYER : s (can only be one of)
+PLAYER : s <br/>
-EXIT : u
+EXIT : u <br/>
 CANDY : c**

 # Display